galaxyproject/tools-iuc/tools/liana/README.md

 ## API coverage and Galaxy-specific constraints

 The wrappers call LIANA 1.8.1 directly for the exposed computations.
 Python-native outputs are converted only after computation into Galaxy-compatible AnnData, MuData, tabular, or image outputs.
+Applicable LIANA methods receive `n_jobs` from Galaxy's allocated `GALAXY_SLOTS` value rather than from a user-controlled field.

 The following Python-only extension points are intentionally not exposed: